princeladdak/code-optimization-methods/README.md

 __A note on the relation between Computational Complexity of Algorithms and Code Optimization Techniques__

-Both computational complexity theory [24] and code optimization techniques [1], have the common goal of efficient problem solution.
+Both computational complexity theory <sup> [24] </sup> and code optimization techniques <sup> [1] </sup> , have the common goal of efficient problem solution.
 While they are related to each other and share some concepts, the difference lies in what is emphasized at each time.

 Computational complexity theory, studies the performance with respect to input data size.
 Trying to design algorithmic solutions that have the least / fastest dependence on data size, regardless of underlying architecture.
 Code optimization techniques, on the other hand, focus on the architecture and the specific constants which enter those computational complexity estimations.